elenamartina/using_what3words_api/README.md

 ## Functionalities

-* The program reads the inputs from the two separate files in the `inputs` folder, containing the API key and the What3Words addresses, respectively.
+* The program reads the inputs from the two files in the `inputs` folder, containing the API key and the What3Words addresses, respectively.

 * The API key is used to make GET requests to the What3Words API in order to retrieve the information corresponding to the given What3Words addresses.

-* The information obtained from the requests are written to a JSON file
+* The information obtained from the requests are written to a JSON file, `coordinates.json`

 #### Project Structure